danbev/learning-c/README.md

 ```

 ### CMake
-CMake is written in C/C++ and does not have any externa dependencies, apart from
+CMake is written in C/C++ and does not have any external dependencies, apart from
 the C++ compiler that is, and can be run on multiple architectures.

 CMake has its own simple language specific to CMake and one creates a CMakeList.txt
 file which contains command that are parsed into command which are then run.

 CMake has two phases, the first is the configure phase where it processes the
 CMakeCache.txt file.
-This file stores the variables that CMake parse on the
+This file stores the variables that CMake parses on the
 last run.
 These variables are then read when running CMake.

 After that it then reads the toplevel CMakeList.txt which is parsed by the
 CMake language parser.
 There can be multiple CMakeList.txt files by using
 `include` or `sub_directory` commands.

 So each line in the CMakeList.txt seem to be parsed into a `cmCommand` object.
 Take the `project` command for example:
 ```